Are big chain warehouse stores the only ones to offer the power of buying in bulk?

 Chaffin Family Orchards produces olive oil from their own trees on their California farm.
 They sell out quickly each year, but take pre-orders for the next season.

-Heritage Essential Oils is not a multi-level marketing company — they offer high quality essential oils at affordable prices.
+Plant Therapy offers high quality essential oils at affordable prices.
 Ordering in bulk with your group can save considerable charges on shipping.

 Setting up an independent co-op or buying club using local resources takes a lot more work initially, but you will support local farms and seasonal growing.